Ritcus/AssessmentProjectPlanit/README.md

 ###Projects Description###

-https://floraindiangroceries.com.au/ has been choosen for the Automated Testing Project.
-It is a commercial website and I do not claim any copywrights of the project.
+https://floraindiangroceries.com.au/ was used for the Automated Testing Project.
+It is a commercial website and I do not claim any copywrights/ responsibilities of the website.

 ###Automation Testing###